 The Web is known primarily as a Web of Documents because that has been our main experience with it, but we should not ignore the idea of documents as a data source.
 New technologies are emerging to make it easier to encode extractable content on the Web.
 This article focuses on how producers can increase the machine-processability of the documents they produce.

-In this second article in the Resource-Oriented Architecture series, Brian Sletten discusses the benefits of REST, what constitutes a resource, associating metadata with a resource, the pitfalls of common models of resource metadata, SPARQL, RDF, expressing RDF facts, RDF triples, querying RDF, and sample RDF queries.
+Brian Sletten discusses the benefits of REST, what a resource is, associating metadata with a resource, the pitfalls of common models of resource metadata, SPARQL, RDF, RDF triples, and querying RDF.
+6

 The authors, from Intel, offer a three pronged approach to providing secure transmission of high volume HTML traffic using CPU instructions and a novel RSA algorithm to significantly reduce costs.
 5